Error correction in short time steps during the application of quantum gates: Mathematical formulation

 \section{Mathematical formulation}

-In the description of a quantum computer prone to errors, we consider that the qubits are part of a system $S$ that interacts with an environment $E$, usually modeled as bosonic baths.
-Even though we are interested only in the reduced density matrix of the qubits $\rho_S(t) = \mathrm{Tr}_E \left\{ \rho_{SE} (t) \right\}$, we must take into account the complete system, described by the total density operator $\rho_{SE}(t)$, if we want a unitary evolution given by the von Neumann equation:
+In the description of a quantum computer prone to errors, we consider that the qubits are an object-system $S$ (to employ the same terminology as \cite{Everett}) that interacts with an environment $E$, usually modeled as bosonic baths.
+Even though we are interested only in the reduced density matrix of the qubits $\rho_S(t) = \mathrm{Tr}_E \left\{ \rho_{SE} (t) \right\}$, we must take into account the whole system and environment, described by the total density operator $\rho_{SE}(t)$, so we can describe a unitary evolution given by the von Neumann equation:

-where $H$ is the Hamiltonian operating on both system and environment and we chose natural energy units, so that $\hbar =1$.
+where $H$ is the Hamiltonian operating on both object-system and environment and we chose natural units, so that $\hbar =1$.

 The solution of this equation is found to be